jundalisay/spblist/content/en/research/descartes/philosophy/part-2/article-31.md

 4. By the motion of sea to which the ship is joined to.

-5. By the motion of the Earth to which the sea is joined to
+5. By the motion of the Earth to which the sea is joined to.

  <!-- they are joined to the earth itself, if indeed the whole earth moves.  -->

-All these motions will truly be in the wheels pf that clock.
+All these motions will truly be in the wheels of that clock.

 But it is not easy to understand or recognize so many motions at once.

-This is why we cpmsider each motion of each body only.
+This is why we consider each motion of each body only.

 <!-- , nor can all of them be recognized, it will suffice to consider that single one which is proper to each body. -->

-### 32. How also the proper cost of movement, which is unique in the body too, is taken for the sake of many.
+#### 32. How the proper cost of movement, which is also unique in the body, is taken for the sake of many.

 Every single motion of a body is also made up of multiple motions.